-Located some 7 miles south-west of the City of Chichester, the popular coastal village of Bracklesham Bay is an ideal place to enjoy a variety of water sports or admire the lovely view towards the Isle of Wight.
-Some local shops are close by, although further amenities can be found at the nearby village of East Wittering, including infants/junior school, GP surgery, chemists, dentist, library and a range of quality independent shops.
-There is a regular bus service to Chichester City centre with its more comprehensive range of shops, restaurants, cinemas, Festival Theatre and main line railway station.
-The South Downs, Goodwood Racecourse and Motor Circuit are a short distance to the north of Chichester
+Situated in a semi-rural location close to Bracklesham Bay, a coastal village some 7 miles south-west of the City of Chichester.
+The beach is a popular place to enjoy a variety of water sports or admire the lovely view towards the Isle of Wight.
+Billy's' beachside café/restaurant and some local shops are close by, although further amenities can be found at the nearby village of East Wittering, including infants/junior school, GP surgery, chemists, dentist, library and a range of quality independent shops.
+There is a regular bus service to Chichester City centre with its range of shops, restaurants, cinemas, Festival Theatre and main line railway station.
+Goodwood Racecourse and Motor Circuit are some 3 miles beyond Chichester.

 Why live in the Witterings?

 People flock to East Wittering during the holiday season thanks to our world-famous beaches that are so beautiful and a way of life that’s relaxed and warm.It’s little wonder we experienced significant building development during the 1960s and ‘80s when our rich mix of character house styles in the Witterings made it hard for people to leave.
 Many of the properties in the area enjoy wonderful views across the English Channel and the sound of distant waves provides a soothing backing track to everyday life here.